pankleks/pm2-health/README.md

 * Monitoring PMX metrics of your apps and send alerts when value hits treshold
 * Sending mail notifications

+With rich config options you can fine-tune monitoring rules.

 ## Installation

 `pm2 install pm2-health`